ReCombine/ReCombine/docs-source/Effects.md

 ## Registering effects

 After you've written your Effects, you must register them so the effects start running.

+There are two approaches for registering an Effect:
+1. In the Store constructor, creating a permanent, global Effect.
+2. Using the `register(_:)` instance method, creating a temporary, locally managed Effect.

 ### Permanent global effects